pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 CTE is a new feature and it will not affect the overall performance.
 But for now we only use `Materialization` to implement non-recursive CTE.
-In some scenario, the performance may not as good as implementations which use `Merge`.
+In some scenario, the performance may not be as good as implementations which use `Merge`.

 ## Investigation & Alternatives